PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition_v2.en.md

 <img src="https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/main/images/pipelines/table_recognition_v2/01.png"/>

-<b>The General Table Recognition v2 Pipeline includes mandatory modules such as table structure recognition, table classification, table cell localization, text detection, and text recognition, as well as optional modules like layout area detection, document image orientation classification, and text image correction.</b>
+<b>The General Table Recognition v2 Pipeline includes mandatory modules such as table structure recognition, table classification, table cell localization, text detection, and text recognition, as well as optional modules like layout area detection, document image orientation classification, and text image correction.</b>Each module contains multiple models, and you can choose the model based on the benchmark test data below.

+### 1.1 Model benchmark data

 <b>If you prioritize model accuracy, choose a model with higher accuracy; if you care more about inference speed, choose a model with faster inference speed; if you are concerned about model storage size, choose a model with a smaller storage size.</b>